Monday, 24 October 2011

 So in the interest of completism, here it is.

 This tiny shack, the very picture of a true purist's definition of "hut", started life as my grandmother's potting shed.
-My grandfather carved it out of the bluff below their house, where I lived for ten years during the formative period of my Zen practice.
+My grandfather carved it out of the slope below their house, where I lived for ten years during the formative period of my Zen practice.
 When I arrived, the house and grounds were both in dire condition; eventually I hacked my way down to this cinderblock shanty, re-opening a steep, eroded goat trail through impenetrable brush.
-The door, which had been kicked in by a winter storm, and lay on floor inside; only the twisted wreckage of the lower hinge was still nominally attached.
+The door, which had been kicked in by a winter storm years before, lay on floor inside; only the twisted wreckage of the lower hinge was still nominally attached.

 In the intervening years blackberry and honeysuckle had invaded and filled the interior, along with bracken, lady fern, and infant trees, and the roof and wooden parts had rotted in places.
 Its concrete floor was completely saturated, covered with standing water and mud from infiltrated silt.